60 Best Romance Novels of All Time

 Sweet Little Lies

 This first book in Jill Shalvis’ addicting Heartbreaker Bay series starts in an Irish pub owned by Finn.
 Pru is the newcomer to his life, and she’s harboring a tragic secret from long ago that will either pull them apart or keep them together.
 Is it ever OK to lie to your partner?
 Maybe in these few instances.

 Johanna Lindsey’s addictive romance novels are known for their irrepressible enticements.
 This one takes place on a ship bound for America, when a young castaway, disguised as a boy, captures the heart of the roguish captain.
 Get ready for love-drenched romance on the high seas.
-Are you wanderlusting?
-Here are 10 books that will inspire you to travel the world.

 Readers can’t put down Linda Howard’s steamy thriller about a staid librarian who gets a makeover as well as a new lease on life that sends her spinning into a dangerous world when she unwittingly witnesses a murder.
 Good thing a handsome city cop made his way to small-town Alabama just in time to intervene!
 If you love a great thriller, here are the best of the best to keep you on edge.

 If you’re a sucker for romance books, even sad ones (sniff!), you’ll love Jojo Moyes’ tender Me Before You.
 It was made into a movie with Sam Claflin and Emilia Clarke—and warning!
 It’s a total tear-jerker.
 The story follows a man who needs a caregiver after an accident has confined him to a wheelchair.
 He ends up with headstrong Lou, who needs a job…but gets much more when she finds herself falling in love.
 If you like your novels cinematic, don’t miss these 18 books that are also hit movies.